 Between October 2014 and December 2015, R4D evaluated ASER Pakistan’s implementation and dissemination activities, and explored the extent to which those processes:

-- Raised awareness among parents and deepened community expectations for a quality education system.
+- And raised awareness among parents and deepened community expectations for a quality education system.

 A combination of key informant interviews, field visits, focus group discussions, and an in-depth literature review were utilized during the course of this evaluation.